JetBrains/teamcity-documentation/topics/artifacts-migration-tool.md

 * `teamcity.storage.migration.host` — the TeamCity server's address (protocol, host, and port).

-* `teamcity.storage.migration.artifact.directories` — the path to the local TeamCity artifact storage.
+* `teamcity.storage.migration.artifact.directories` — the absolute path to the local TeamCity artifact storage.
 If your TeamCity server uses multiple directories as artifacts storages, use a semicolon character (;) as a separator.

 * `teamcity.storage.migration.access.token` — the TeamCity [authentication token](configuring-your-user-profile.md#Managing+Access+Tokens).
+Tokens must have permissions sufficient to access artifact storages.
 Navigate to **Your Profile | Access Tokens** to create a new token.

-The server URL and artifact storage paths can be found on the **Administration | Global Settings** page.
+The server URL and default artifact storage paths can be found on the **Administration | Global Settings** page.

 <img src="dk-artifactstoragepaths.png" width="708" alt="Obtain server URL and storage paths"/>